byte-foundry/tutorial-content/content/The view system/TheViewSystem.md

 ![ViewSystem - Change text](viewsystem-wordviewchangetext.gif)

 One feature of the word view is to work on the spacing between letters.
 To do that, click on a glyph inside the word view and drag the green bars.
-(Learn more about spacing in [our spacing course](/academy/course/Spacing-Handling-in-Prototypo).
+(Learn more about spacing in [our spacing course](/academy/course/Spacing-Handling-in-Prototypo).)

 ![ViewSystem - Word view spacing](viewsystem-wordspacing.jpg)

 Just like in the text view, you can right-click anywhere or click on the wheel icon to display the word view menu.
-There, you can also invert the view or switch on the white on black mode.
+There, you can also invert the view or switch between a white or a black background.

 ![ViewSystem - Word menu](viewsystem-wordmenu.jpg)